LiaScript/LiaScript-Exporter/README.md

 -i --input           file to be used as input
--p --path            path to be packed, if not set, the path of the input file is used -o --output          output file name (default is output), the ending is define by the format -f --format          scorm1.2, web, json, fullJson (default is json)
+-p --path            path to be packed, if not set, the path of the input file is used -o --output          output file name (default is output), the ending is define by the format -f --format          scorm1.2, web, json, fullJson, fullJson2 (default is json)

 -k --key             responsive voice key